 This includes a $200 annual airline fee credit, Hilton Honors Gold status and Marriott Gold status, access to Amex Centurion Lounges, access to Delta SkyClubs when flying Delta, a Priority Pass membership, 10 Gogo wifi passes every calendar year, and more.

-This is the lower cost version of the Amex Platinum Card, as The Platinum Card® from American Express has a $550 annual fee, though offers a couple of additional benefits, including a $200 annual Uber credit and $100 annual Saks credit.
+This was the lower-cost version of the Amex Platinum Card, as The Platinum Card® from American Express has a $550 annual fee (Rates & Fees), though offers a couple of additional benefits, including a $200 annual Uber credit and $100 annual Saks credit.

 Anyway, it looks like the business version of the card will soon be getting a refresh.

-Starting in February 2019 (this means for annual fees due as of then), the Amex Business Platinum Card annual fee will be increasing from $450 to $595.
+As of February 2019 (this means for annual fees due as of then), the Amex Business Platinum Card annual fee has been increased from $450 to $595.
 So, what improvements will be made to the card to make up for the $145 annual fee increase?

 - Up to $200 in statement credits each year for any Dell technology purchases